Alverno at a Glance

 Notables

-U.S. News & World Report ranked Alverno College highest in the state in its “Strong Commitment to Teaching” category, the only Wisconsin college ranked in this category 15 years in a row.
-Alverno was also recognized for its social mobility, which measures how well schools graduate students who receive Pell grants.
+U.S. News & World Report ranked Alverno College highest in the state in its “Strong Commitment to Teaching” category, the only Wisconsin college ranked in this category 16 years in a row.
+Alverno was also recognized for its innovation and social mobility, which measures how well schools graduate students who receive Pell grants.

 In 2017, Alverno College became Wisconsin’s first Hispanic-Serving Institution, a national designation that provides access to federal grants and scholarships to not-for-profit institutions of higher learning that serve a significant population of Hispanic students.
 The designation aligns with Alverno’s mission of and commitment to educating a diverse population of undergraduate women, integral to the College’s success.